kata198/indexedredis/README.rst

 Usage
 -----

-Usage is very similar to Django or Flask
+Usage is very similar to Django or Flask.

 **Query:**